Community Need & Philanthropic Response

 Silicon Valley boasts one of the largest economies in the world, yet an astonishingly high number of our students are low income, struggling academically, and lack access to high quality school options or effective student supports out of school time.
 Many of these students are English language learners, attending schools that are not equipped to respond effectively to this challenge.

-In Fall 2012, the Sobrato Family Foundation awarded more than $2 million to nine education organizations that focus on the highest-need populations in Silicon Valley, with an emphasis on English language learners.
-Their programs provide several elements critical to raising the academic achievement of low-income students, such as quality in-school support and out-of-school-time learning opportunities, parent and community engagement, teacher professional development, cultivation of the belief in all children’s ability to learn, and the financial skills and resources required to send a student to college.
+In 2012, the Sobrato Family Foundation earmarked more than $5M to fund the establishment or expansion of programs focused on the highest-need populations in Silicon Valley, emphasizing support for English language learners.
+To date, grant awards total $3.7 million.
+Our grantees provide several elements critical to raising the academic achievement of low-income students, such as quality in-school support and out-of-school-time learning opportunities, parent and community engagement, teacher professional development, cultivation of the belief in all children’s ability to learn, and the financial skills and resources required to send a student to college.